Small Business Balance Sheets (Free Template)

 Do Small Businesses Need a Balance Sheet?

-If your company brings in revenues of more than $250,000, the Internal Revenue Service (IRS) may require you to complete a small business balance sheet when you file your taxes.
-If your company makes less than that, it’s not required.
+If your company brings in revenues of more than $250,000 or has assets of more than $250,000, the IRS may require you to complete a small business balance sheet when you file your taxes.
+If your company has both revenues and assets under that threshold, it’s generally not required.

 However, if you want to take out a small business loan, lenders may ask to see your balance sheet when you apply.
 If you’re looking to bring in investors or plan to sell your company, you’ll also likely need a balance sheet.